DataDog/integrations-core/fly_io/README.md

 4. [Deploy][16] your app.

-*Note: Follow additional [steps](#Application-Traces) to collect Traces and Custom Metrics from your applications.*
+**Note**: To collect traces and custom metrics from your applications, see [Application traces](#Application-traces).

 ### Configuration

-1. Edit the `fly_io.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Fly.io performance data.
+1. Edit the `fly_io.d/conf.yaml` file, located in the `conf.d/` folder at the root of your Agent's configuration directory, to start collecting your Fly.io performance data.
 See the [sample fly_io.d/conf.yaml][4] for all available configuration options.

 2. [Restart the Agent][5].